t03b10t99/Anos/README.md

 Can be found on telegram as [FERI](https://t.me/xflicks).

-The Support group can be reached out to at [GRUB](https://t.me/masukajaudhh), where you can ask for help about [KOALA 🐨](https://t.me/mixiologist), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [GRUB](https://t.me/masukajaudhh), where you can ask for help about [FERI](https://t.me/xflicks), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [SUPPORT CHANNEL](https://t.me/hanyabotferi)